-In times of change people are likely to feel confused, uncertain, or even afraid.
+In a time of change people are likely to be feeling confused, uncertain, and even afraid.

 Human beings are hard-wired for stories.
 We connect with them, engage with them, and remember them in ways that simply don’t happen when we receive the same information in other forms.

 More than this, when facts and emotions are combined into a story they create meaning.
-As screenwriting guru Robert McKee explains,
+And as screenwriting guru Robert McKee explains,

 “When an idea wraps itself around an emotional charge, it becomes all the more powerful, all the more profound, all the more memorable… In short, a story well told gives you the very thing you cannot get from life: meaningful emotional experience.”

-Story is the best way to deliver a vision that your audience or stakeholders will not only understand, but will find so meaningful and inspiring that they adopt it as their own.
+Story is the best way to deliver a vision that your stakeholders or audience will find so meaningful and inspiring that they adopt it as their own.
 They will want to make your vision happen because it will become their vision.

 - Speak with your own authentic voice